atomist/org-visualizer/README.md

 # @atomist/org-visualizer

 Visualize aspects of your organization.
+See [Rod Johnson's blog](https://blog.atomist.com/this-will-surprise-you/) for discussion of the motivation.

 Extensible, with out of the box support for the following queries:

 - TypeScript